Lipschitz Continuous Algorithms for Graph Problems: Introduction

 We cannot hope that a scale-invariant algorithm has a bounded Lipschitz constant with respect to the unweighted mapping.
 To see this, let $w,w'\in \mathbb{R}_{\geq 0}^E$ be arbitrary weight vectors.
 Then for any constant $c>0$, we have

 which implies that the Lipschitz constant is unbounded.
-Hence, we consider the following variant that look at the relative change in a local neighborhood: \begin{definition}[Pointwise Lipschitz constant of a randomized algorithm with respect to the unweighted mapping] Let $\mathcal{A}$ be a randomized algorithm that, given a graph $G=(V,E)$ and a weight vector $w \in \mathbb{R}_{\geq 0}^E$, outputs a (random) edge set $\mathcal{A}(G,w) \subseteq E$.
-Then, the \emph{pointwise Lipschitz constant} of the algorithm $\mathcal{A}$ on a graph $G=(V,E)$ at a weight vector $w \in \mathbb{R}_{\geq 0}^E$ with respect to the unweighted mapping is
+Hence, we consider the following variant that look at the relative change in a local neighborhood: \begin{definition}[Pointwise Lipschitz constant of a randomized algorithm with shared randomness with respect to the unweighted mapping] Let $\mathcal{A}$ be a randomized algorithm that, given a graph $G=(V,E)$ and a weight vector $w \in \mathbb{R}_{\geq 0}^E$, outputs a (random) edge set $\mathcal{A}(G,w) \subseteq E$.
+Then, the \emph{pointwise Lipschitz constant under shared randomness} of the algorithm $\mathcal{A}$ on a graph $G=(V,E)$ at a weight vector $w \in \mathbb{R}_{\geq 0}^E$ with respect to the unweighted mapping is

-\end{definition} In contrast to Lipschitz constant, the pointwise Lipschitz constant can depend on the weight vector $w$, and hence a scale-invariant algorithm can have a bounded pointwise Lipschitz constant.
+where $\pi$ represents the internal randomness of $\mathcal{A}$. \end{definition} In contrast to Lipschitz constant, the pointwise Lipschitz constant can depend on the weight vector $w$, and hence a non-scale-invariant algorithm can have a bounded pointwise Lipschitz constant.

 We consider the pointwise Lipschitz continuity of algorithms with respect to the unweighted mapping for the minimum spanning tree problem and the maximum weight bipartite matching problem.
 Our results are summarized in Table~\ref{tab:pointwise-Lipschitz}.
 Below, we discuss them in detail.